Terms & Conditions

 - Artworks must be the original work of the artist and not infringe copyright.

-- If AI technology is used to produce the artwork, this must be clearly stated in the artist statement and details provided.
+- If AI technology is used to produce the artwork, this must be clearly stated in the artist statement and details provided at the time of entry.

 - Failure to comply with any of the conditions of entry will deem the entry disqualified and refunds will not be offered.

-- There is a non-refundable entry fee of $AU50 (including GST), which must be made online at the time of submission.
+- There is a non-refundable entry fee of $AU50, which must be made online at the time of submission.

 - The Artist Statement and Artist Biography will be used for publication purposes.
 Artists must finalise their statement and biography prior to submitting the entry to ensure the character limit is not exceeded and spelling and grammar are correct, as no late changes will be accepted.